 Or are you?

 The truth is, people go on social media for different reasons.
 Not everyone goes to social media to find products to buy or services to hire.
-A 2013 survey cited the following reasons why people use social media:
+Reasons why people use social media include:

 - Social interaction

 The benefits of including an SMM strategy in your business development agenda cannot be overlooked.
 Statistics have validated the importance of SMM in a digital marketing campaign.
 We’ve also discussed the value of SMM in our articles “How to Drive Traffic to Your Website” and “The Basics of SEO”.

 But if you believe SMM is all you need to build your business, you could be undermining its maximum potential to capitalize on the opportunities available on the Internet.

 Instead of casting your net in the Pacific Ocean, you may find yourself climbing Mount Everest.